Singin' the Blues (Sam M. Lewis, Joe Young, Con Conrad and J. R. Robinson song)

 "Singin' the Blues" is a 1920 jazz composition by J. Russel Robinson, Con Conrad, Sam M. Lewis, and Joe Young.
 It was recorded by the Original Dixieland Jass Band in 1920 as an instrumental and released as a Victor 78 as part of a medley with "Margie".
 The song was released with lyrics by vocalist Aileen Stanley in 1920 on Victor.
 In 1927, Frank Trumbauer, Bix Beiderbecke, and Eddie Lang recorded and released the song as an Okeh 78.
 The Trumbauer recording is considered a jazz and pop standard, greatly contributing to Frank Trumbauer and Bix Beiderbecke's reputation and influence (it remained in print at least until the Second World War).
+It was one of the first jazz recordings inducted into the Grammy Hall of Fame.
 It is not related to the 1956 pop song "Singing the Blues" first recorded and released by Marty Robbins in 1956.

 Background

 The ODJB released the song as part of a medley: "Margie" (Introducing "Singin' the Blues") in 1920 on Victor as B-24581-5 Victor 18717A backed with Palesteena.
 The subtitle of the song is "'Till My Daddy Comes Home".
 The personnel on the recording were Nick LaRocca, trumpet, Larry Shields, clarinet, Benny Krueger, alto sax, Eddie Edwards, trombone, J. Russel Robinson, piano, and Tony Sbarbaro, drums.
 The recording was made on December 1, 1920.
 Robinson and Conrad composed the music.
 Lewis and Young wrote the lyrics.
 The song was published by Waterson, Berlin & Snyder, Inc., in New York.